AndrewDykstra/kubernetes-tutor/README.md

 • "Alexa, ask GPT how to create a new deployment in Kubernetes."

 ## Features:
-Topic Information: Users can ask for explanations on various Kubernetes topics such as pods and services.
+**Topic Information**: Users can ask for explanations on various Kubernetes topics such as pods and services.
-Command Usage: Provides detailed usage information on common Kubernetes commands like kubectl apply, kubectl get, and more.
+**Command Usage**: Provides detailed usage information on common Kubernetes commands like kubectl apply, kubectl get, and more.
-Dynamic Q&A: Integration with OpenAI's GPT allows users to ask specific questions and receive detailed, dynamic answers.
+**Dynamic Q&A**: Integration with OpenAI's GPT allows users to ask specific questions and receive detailed, dynamic answers.

 ## What I learned:
 Developing this Alexa skill involved learning how to host serverless code using AWS Lambda, which provided a cost-effective and scalable solution.
 The integration with OpenAI's GPT was particularly exciting as it allowed for dynamic responses, making the skill more interactive and useful.
 I use this Alexa skill on a regular basis while learning more